xz1082/final_project/phl232/README.md

 - [NumPy](http://www.numpy.org): 1.7.0+
 - [matplotlib](http://matplotlib.sourceforge.net/): for plotting
 - [Pandas](http://pandas.pydata.org/): 0.15.1 is required for file loading to work.
-The update can be done using pip:
+The update can be done using pip.
+This update is require if demo is run on the class virtual machine.

 	```
 	pip install Pandas --upgrade